Table of Contents[Hide][Show]

 A Way to Keep Tradition Alive

-My hubby came from a large family of Italian descent on one side.
+My husband came from a large family of Italian descent on one side.
 He and all of his siblings identify as Italian, even though it is just part of their cultural history.
 Of course, we want to pass on the best of the culture, traditions, and heritage from each side of our family.
 For the Italian side, this often means passing on the food and recipes.

 Trying to have a healthy lifestyle isn’t about throwing traditions centered around food out of the window.
 Far from it!
 Instead, I’ve modified meatball recipes, pasta recipes, and even biscotti recipes to fit our allergies and dietary needs.